wakka42/BADASS/README.md

 The main subject of this part is the VXLAN.

 VXLAN stands for Virtual eXtensible Local Area Network.
 By his name we vcan assume than it is close to a VLAN.
-VXLAN comes to overcome some issues we have with basic VLAN like the numbers of VLANs on a network (4096) by relying on the layer 3 instead of the layer 2.
+VXLAN comes to overcome some issues we have with basic VLAN like the numbers of VLANs on a network (4096) and encapsulates Layer 2 traffic over a Layer 3 network.

 Here is the topology we have for this part